 Petting can increase cats’ stimulation, and the longer the petting duration, the greater the buildup of stimulation.

-This great buildup of stimulation can be too much for a cat to contain, eventually becoming uncomfortable.
+This significant buildup of stimulation can be too much for a cat to contain, eventually becoming uncomfortable.

-Cats can also be satisfied after petting for a while, and any more petting after this period will irritate.
+Cats can also be satisfied after petting for a while, and any more petting after this period will irritate them.